 - In 2014, opioid overdoses were tragically linked to more than 28,000 deaths in the U.S.—a tripling of the rate since 2000.5

 - Opioids are the most common treatment for chronic pain.
-In fact, it's estimated that 15 - 20% of all medical office visits have an opioid prescribed.
+It's estimated that 15-20% of all medical office visits an opioid is prescribed.5

 - In 2012, there were a startling 259 million opioid prescriptions given out, that is enough for each adult in the U.S. to receive a bottle of pain pills.6

-- Every day, 78 Americans die from an opioid overdose and more than 1,000 people go to the Emergency Department for opioid overdoses.7
+- Every day, an average of 78 Americans die from an opioid overdose and more than 1,000 people go to the Emergency Department for opioid overdoses.7

 - In addition to so many needless deaths, for every unintentional opioid overdose death, another 161 people report drug abuse or dependence.8